 Underwriting is the Company's core activity and is therefore subject to thorough controls.
-The control environment on the underwriting process is partially included in the ICOFR framework, due to the risk of misstating financial and regulatory reporting.
-Additional control frameworks exist for underwriting processes, in particular regarding new business.
+The control environment on the underwriting process is included in the IRCS framework,.

-Underwriting controls are set out locally in the Standard for Non-Life Underwriting and the Functional Rule for Non-Life Treaty Business, which follow the Allianz Group Standard for P&C Underwriting.
+Underwriting controls are set out locally in the Standard for Underwriting and the Functional Rule for Non-Life and Life & Health Underwriting, which follow the Allianz Group Standard for P&C Underwriting.
 These documents jointly outline the set of rules detailing which exposures, clauses and conditions may or may not be written in the P&C business, or are subject to upfront approvals.
 The definition of the structure and scope of the underwriting governance and controlling framework is one of the key responsibilities of the Company's Underwriting Committee.